 Receive the latest news in your inbox each month.

 The National Institute of Mental Health (NIMH) has awarded a $13.5 million grant to a team of McLean Hospital investigators to support their research into stress chemicals and circuits in the brain.
-According to Bill Carlezon, PhD, chief of McLean’s Basic Neuroscience Division and one of the lead researchers, the Silvio O. Conte Center for Translational Mental Health Research at McLean Hospital will investigate “the ways in which stress re-wires the brain and causes persistent changes in sleep and circadian rhythms, and how these changes contribute to psychiatric illnesses such as depression and PTSD (post-traumatic stress disorder).”
+According to Bill Carlezon, PhD, chief of McLean’s Center of Excellence in Basic Neuroscience and one of the lead researchers, the Silvio O. Conte Center for Translational Mental Health Research at McLean Hospital will investigate “the ways in which stress re-wires the brain and causes persistent changes in sleep and circadian rhythms, and how these changes contribute to psychiatric illnesses such as depression and PTSD (post-traumatic stress disorder).”

 Carlezon said the researchers will “treat sleep as a hub for this work because sleep disturbances are especially prominent in stress disorders.”
 According to McLean’s Chief Scientific Officer Kerry J. Ressler, MD, PhD, another leader of the program, “Stress and anxiety disorders are exceptionally difficult to treat, and symptoms such as sleep disruption often become a source of other debilitating medical conditions.”
 For example, people with PTSD often have nightmares that keep them awake, and problems with sleep can lead to other serious physical and mental health issues, including those that are caused by the use of drugs and alcohol in attempts to facilitate sleep.